FrankEntriken/CPSC_354_Blog/Week8.md

     a(6,0) = (too large to represent)

 Wow!
 This was unexpected.
 The Ackermann function is really showing us the power of expontentiality.
 Although the result has no obvious pattern, the results of a(m,0) where m > 3 can be shown with one expression.
-The result of a(4,0) can be rewritten as 2^2 - 3 = 13.
-This can be extended to a(5,0) as well by adding another "^2" to account for the increase in m, 2^2^2 - 3 = 65533.
-Now, this is where our computation ends because I do not have a calculator that can solve 2^2^2^2 - 3 for a(6,0), but wikipedia simplifies the expression for (m,0) to (2 -> (3) -> (m-2)) - 3.
-In words, you can continue adding "^2" exponents to the expression for each increase in m starting at 4.
+The result of a(4,0) can be rewritten as 2^2^2 - 3 = 13.
+This can be extended to a(5,0) as well by adding another "^2" to account for the increase in m, 2^2^2^2 - 3 = 65533.
+Now, this is where our computation ends because I do not have a calculator that can solve 2^2^2^2^2 - 3 for a(6,0), but wikipedia simplifies the expression for (m,0) to (2 -> (3) -> (m-2)) - 3.
+In words, you can continue adding "^2" exponents to the expression 2^2^2 - 3 for each increase in m after 4.
 [Source](https://en.wikipedia.org/wiki/Ackermann_function)